webdriverio/appium-boilerplate/README.md

 The locator strategy for this boilerplate is to use `accessibilityID`'s, see also the [WebdriverIO docs](https://webdriver.io/docs/selectors#accessibility-id) or this newsletter on [AppiumPro](https://appiumpro.com/editions/20).
-`accessibilityID`'s make it easy to script once and run on iOS and Android because most of the apps already have some `accessibilityID`'s.
+`accessibilityID`'s makes it easy to script once and run on iOS and Android because most of the apps already have some `accessibilityID`'s.

 If `accessibilityID`'s can't be used, and for example only XPATH is available, then the following setup could be used to make cross-platform selectors